znibbles/01-advanced-synthesis-techniques/transcripts/01-band-limited-impulse-trains.md

 ## Bandlimited Impulse Trains (BLITs)

 The main idea is pretty simple.
-We can generate a simple sawtooth by integrating a unit impulse, only that the unit impulse itself contains all frequencies per definition, so integrating it will also lead to an infinite number of partials.
+We can generate a simple sawtooth by integrating a unit impulse minus some DC offset.
+The negative offset gives us an always falling signal after integration and the impulse corrects this falling signal in regular intervals giving a saw wave.
+The problem is that the unit impulse itself contains all frequencies per definition, so integrating it will also lead to an infinite number of partials.

 Let's demonstrate this by making a simple impulse train.
 We start the same way as before, just that we set every `P`th sample to 1.
 To be precise, this is exactly the point where aliasing will have its root: because in almost no case `P` will be integer, we have to assign the unit impulse to the sample that comes _nearest_, by truncating the modulo value: